formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 To return to Julia mode from any other mode, press Backspace.

 !!! compat "Exercise"
-    write an addition of two numbers in the REPL.
+    Write an addition of two numbers in the REPL.

 ```@raw html
 <details>